tinyhumansai/example-customer-support/README.md

 The SDK upserts on `(namespace, key)`.
 Re-ingesting an item with a fresh `updated_at` timestamp naturally reinforces it — the item becomes more prominent in recall results.

 ### Decay = Deletion
 `delete_memory` removes outdated content.
-In production, Robylon could automate this based on article age, negative feedback count, or content freshness scores.
+In production, This could automate this based on article age, negative feedback count, or content freshness scores.

 ### Namespace Isolation
 Each use case has its own namespace.
 Customer data is further isolated per customer (`customer:acme-corp`).
 The support agent can recall across all namespaces simultaneously for comprehensive answers.